Mby9/imagehoster/README.md

-# imagehoster
+# Image Hoster

 ## ImageHoster is an image sharing application, where users can login, upload images, comment on others' images.

-## This project was build as an assignment for UpGrad's PGD program.
+### This project was build as an assignment for UpGrad's PGD program.